Kimo16/cimple/docs/specs_and_structure.md

 * Scripts
   - ```apply_script path``` apply the script located in given pathto the current buffer
   - ```edit_script path``` opens the script located at path if it exists, otherwise creates a new one
+* Multiple file treatment
+ - ```bundle regex cmd``` Apply a command (bnw, negative, greyscale) to a set of images, specified by a regex, in the current directory.
   ## Extended Version (v2.0)

 For now, the extensions that we consider adding are :